diogoviveiros/Tag_Final_Project/README.md

 ### Challenges
 When we implement our project, we encounter the following challenges:
 - Due to the lag of the camera, the AR tags on the runner are sometimes not visible to the chaser robot.
-This will cause us to record some missing travel history points of the runner, which will in turn cause us unable to make prediction on the runner's path.
-Whenever this happens, we will meed to move close to csil5 and hope that the router's connection is strong and stable.
+This will cause us to record some missing travel history points of the runner, which will in turn cause us to be unable to make prediction on the runner's path.
+Whenever this happens, we will need to move close to csil5 and hope that the router's connection is strong and stable.
-- Runner moves outside of chaser’s LiDAR
-	→ location of the runner is unknown
-Bumper is only present at front of chaser
-	→ difficult to tag
-Adjusting parameters of our model
-	→ prediction is not too spontaneous or too invariant
+- Since the chaser's LiDAR range is only 3 meters, we can't really predict the location of the runner if the runner moves outside of chaser’s LiDAR.
+Thus, to let our model works, we need to ensure that the runner is within the LiDAR range of the chaser.
+- Because we are only able to add a bumper sensor at the front of the chaser, it sometimes would encounter difficulty ensure the chaser's front side to hit the runner.
+Yet, by adding extra card board layes in front of the touch sensor, we are able to expand the surface area of the touch sensor and incrase the successful tag rate.

 ### Future Work

 ### Takeaways